astralfrontier/astralfrontier.org-OLD/src/blog/2016-02-09-the-long-game.md

 Don't pin too much weight on a single player.
 Have contingencies ready if the players surprise you.

-### Final Thoughts

-Small costs add up over the long term.

-Respect your players' time and preferences, and they'll be willing to come back again and again.
-The time we spend in your game is a cost, so make it cheap for us.

-Give them an idea worth following, and permission to build on the back of it, and they will feel personally invested in making your game continue.
-The effort to care about your world is much less if it's our world too, so make it open to us.

-Finally,
-your game may end with a different set of players, and a different direction, than you started with.
+Your game may end with a different set of players, and a different direction, than you started with.
 This is okay.
-Surviving big changes is the real hallmark of a long-running game.
+The most vital quality of a long-running game is _adaptability_.
+A game that gracefully survives change will last longer than one that can't, or won't.

+_When you get to your destination, stop driving._
+Sometimes your game will reach a point where it logically feels like it should end.
+Maybe it hasn't run long enough for your tastes.
+Rather than stringing it out, try to accept a conclusion to the story.
+Remember, though, that you can always do something else with the material you've all worked hard to create.

+The same characters can start a new story, or perhaps their descendants or inheritors can.
+Elements of an old campaign can make it into a new one.